tinymce/tinymce-docs/plugins/formatpainter.md

 ### `formatpainter_blacklisted_formats`

-This option makes it possible to blacklist formats that you don't want the format painter to act upon.
+This option makes it possible to block the unwanted formats in the format painter.

 **Type:** `String`